Robert W. Lucky: Honors and awards

 Among his honors, Lucky was awarded four honorary doctorate degrees, the 1987 Marconi Prize, the 1995 IEEE Edison Medal, and the 1998 Golden Jubilee Award for Technological Innovation from the IEEE Information Theory Society.
 He was elected a member of the National Academy of Engineering for contributions to the theory and practical development of data communication systems.
 He was an elected member of the American Academy of Arts and Sciences and the European Academy of Sciences and Arts.

 Writings

 Lucky was the author (with J Salz and EJ Weldon) of a textbook, Principles of Data Communications (McGraw-Hill, New York, 1965).
 He wrote a popularized account of information theory in Silicon Dreams (St Martins Press, New York, 1989).
 A compilation of his essays was published under the title Lucky Strikes Again (Wiley/IEEE Press, 1992).

 After 1982 he wrote a bi-monthly column, Reflections, in IEEE Spectrum Magazine, which featured his essays on technology and engineering culture.

+The May 1992 IEEE Spectrum Magazine published his parable of The Bean Counters.